 Hi there, friend!

 My name is Heidi Holgate and I am so excited to meet you so soon.
 I hope your summer has been fantastic and that you are taking some relaxing moments to yourself.
 I’m just here to say hello, welcome you to the Honors family, and let you know a little bit about me.
 I am from Glasgow, Kentucky which is about 40 minutes from WKU.
-I have been working at The Center for Courageous Kids summer camp and have gotten the opportunity to teach a cooking course to medically fragile children.
 I am double majoring in Film and English (Creative Writing).
 But other than writing and watching movies, I am an avid Spotify user.
 Making playlists and discovering new music is my favorite pastime.
 You can usually find me around campus in an Eno reading or studying in various bookstores and libraries in Bowling Green.
 I love to hike and kayak.
 Honestly, I would probably live outside and barefoot if that was socially acceptable.

 The Mahurin Honors College and the support of the Study Abroad Office in traveling are what ultimately drew me to WKU.
 On my Honors tour, I felt so encouraged in pursuing my dreams, no matter how big they might be.
 And then, coming to H4 my freshmen year only affirmed my ability to make my goals reality.
 H4 was a place where I met some of my best friends and what set the tone for all my Honors experiences that have followed to date.
 I even found a few new dreams at H4.
 When I was a camper, the videographer spoke about how she had recently finished something called “the World Race,” an 11-month mission trip to 11 countries.
 That planted in me a new hope for a life of service and selflessness.
 I’m so excited to share this kind of dream-making magic that is so evident at H4 and within the Mahurin Honors College.